hashicorp/katakoda/learn-sentinel-intro/step1.md

-In this scenario, you will apply the Sentinel Policy-as-Code principles to a Terraform specific deployment.
-You will create a policy that requires your configuration to have specific tags on your S3 buckets and restrict the level of access to your bucket objects.
+In this scenario, you will apply Sentinel Policy-as-Code to a Terraform specific deployment.
+You will create a policy that requires your configuration to have specific tags on S3 buckets and restrict the level of access to bucket objects.

-Open the file `terraform-sentinel/tf-config/main.tf`{{open}} and review the configuration you are testing.
+Open the file `terraform-sentinel/tf-config/main.tf`{{open}} and review the infrastructure configuration you are testing.

 This configuration builds a publicly-readable S3 bucket with a unique name and deploys an example web app as a bucket object.
 The `acl` attribute of the `"aws_s3_bucket" "bucket"` resource ensures this web app object is public but the viewer cannot write or edit it.